TanguyLe/MagicPriceUpdater/doc/interface_proposal.md

   --version     Show version.
   --force-download Force the re-download of the market extract regardless if it exists already.
   --market-extract-path=<mep>  Market extract folder path [default: current-directory].
+  --strategies-options-path=<sep> Path to the strategy options.
+If not provided, no options are used [default: None].
   --output-path=<op> Output folder path [default: current-directory].
   --stock-file-path=<sfp> Input stock file path [default: current-directory/stock.csv].
 ```